Georges Cathelat

 Los Angeles

-Pelléas et Mélisande on November, 1938 at the Shrine Auditorium with Louis d'Angelo, Doris Doe, Carlton Gould, Jannine Micheau, Anne Jamison, André Ferrier, Erich Leinsdorf
+Pelléas et Mélisande in November 1938 at the Shrine Auditorium, with Louis d'Angelo, Doris Doe, Carlton Gould, Jannine Micheau, Anne Jamison, André Ferrier, Erich Leinsdorf

 Metropolitan Opera

-Pelléas et Mélisande on March 7/13, 1940 Helen Jepson, John Brownlee, Alexander Kipnis, Doris Doe, Natalie Bodanya, Nicola Moscona, Erich Leinsdorf
+Pelléas et Mélisande on 7/13 March 1940, with Helen Jepson, John Brownlee, Alexander Kipnis, Doris Doe, Natalie Bodanya, Nicola Moscona, Erich Leinsdorf

 Oscar Thompson, Musical America